| | |

 Which Trier Roman ruins should you see?

-My husband and I stayed in Trier for two nights and were able to see all of these sights in a day and a half, except for the Igel Column, which we saw after our stay as we left the city.
-I would recommend a bit more time; in the one late afternoon and one full day that we had, we saw all of the sights well except for the museum.
-An extra half a day would have allowed a more relaxed and complete visit to the museum.
+My husband and I stayed in Trier for two nights and were able to see all of these sights in a day and a half, except for the Igel Column, which we saw after our stay as we left the city, and the Dom Museum, which I saw on my later visit with a Viva Cruise in 2024.
+I would recommend a bit more time; in the one late afternoon and one full day that we had, we saw all of the sights well except for the two museums.
+An extra half a day would have allowed a more relaxed and complete visit, including both museums.

 On a plaza in Trier, a row of pretty buildings, each painted a different color and of varying height.
 Behind them a tower is visible of a church.
 An ornate little entrance to the church is between two of the buildings.